The kiwifruit tree, or Actinidia Deliciosa is native of the Yangtze region of China, and was imported to Iran in the early 20th century.

 If you intend to purchase a grown plant, it is slightly better to choose the cutting grown (the other choice being a grafted plant), since it usually withstands winter freezes better.

-Pests and diseases are not a big problem to kiwifruit plants, since the soil they grow on is not usually home to pests.
+plants, since the soil they grow on is not usually home to pests.
 However, the plant attracts animals like cats (that love to rub against new shoots, damaging them), deer, garden snails and gophers.
 Be wary of root-rot nematodes that may weaken the plant, especially in its young stage

 kiwi fruit should be harvested around mid-november, when the seeds are completely black.
 It can then be stored in a plastic bag, inside a refrigerator, where it can last up to several months.
 It can also be further ripened if kept in a plastic bag, at ambient temperature